SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 Reviews.
 Google reviews are visible in the local pack and on the GBP listing.
 Ask satisfied customers, respond to every review, including critical ones, with calm professional language.
 Don’t gate reviews or filter them; Google detects this and penalizes it.

 Location pages.
 If you operate in multiple cities or neighborhoods, each location needs a real page with unique content, embedded map, hours, photos, and content specific to that location.
 Boilerplate location pages with city names swapped get filtered.
+Google has been filtering those for years, in cannabis and everywhere else.

 For the full local playbook, see our local SEO guide.